Recent Blog Posts

 What VRE is Doing

 We installed graphics to make social distancing on our trains and at our stations as simple as possible.
-Plus, hand sanitizer will be available to our riders by July 13.
+Plus, hand sanitizer is now available to our riders.
 Learn more about what VRE implemented in the month of June and how we are watching ridership to continue supporting social distancing.

 Effective July 13, Step-Up tickets used in conjunction with VRE multi-ride tickets will not be accepted on the designated Amtrak trains.